civilKaos82/number-translator-widget-challenge/README.md

 **HINT**: Create a `state` object that updates with each keyUp event.
 When "RETURN" is struck, trigger `render` where the text field's content updates to a binary representation of the number.

+**HINT**: You _do not_ need to create a submit button here.
+That's actually making things harder!
+Type in a decimal number, strike enter, the decimal number should go away and be replaced by a binary representation.
+That's it.
+Another programmer virtue is learning not to make things harder than they have to be. ;) Another important point is that a submit button _is not in the mockup_.
+If your client meant for it to be there _they would have put it in there_.

 ## Stretch Releases